 Our free and fast tool will convert most 3D mesh or FBX (Autodesk Filmbox) model files to a standard X3D (Extensible 3D Graphics) file that can then be edited further in most popular 3D editing packages such as Blender or 3D printed without any further processing.
+Our conversion tool can also batch convert multiple FBX files, up to 25 files at a time can be converted.

 To convert your FBX file click the Upload button above and select the file to convert.
 Once selected, the file will be converted to a X3D file and will ready for download shortly afterwards.
 For more information about the FBX to X3D conversion process see the conversion information section below for more information.